Lolrelic12/IOT102-Auto-feeder/readme.md

 - For best sensor readings, resistance sensors should be connected to the Arduino's 5v output. <br>The HY-SRF05, however, should be connected to the external 5v rail.
 - Actuator components are to be suppliied by an external power source.
 - Avoid running the pump dry.
 Prolonged pumping without water can damage the pump.
-- The JQC-3FF-S-Z is a low leveltrigger relay.
+- The JQC-3FF-S-Z is a low level trigger relay.
 As such, its controls are inverted.

+## To-do
+- Optimize program loop
+- Add auditory alert during pumping (optional)
+- Generate 3D models (recommended but not required)
+- Finish system schematics